abbastshaikh/iloc-compiler-frontend/README.md

 //NAME: Abbas Shaikh
 //NETID: ats16

-This program provides an ILOC scanner and parser implementation.
+This program provides an implementation of the frontend of an ILOC compiler.

 To build this program, run `make build`.
 This will generate an executable, 412fe, which can be used to run the ILOC scanner and parser.